+Clear

+Consistent

+Descriptive

+Reliable

+Accurate/Precise

+Timely

-Clear Reliable Consistent Accurate/Precise Descriptive Timely Requi red Progress Note Service Informatio The type of service rendered n A narrative describing the service, including (e.g., symptom, condition, diagnosis and/or r the service addressed the person's behavioral health need actors).
-The date that the service was provided to the ne be neficiary.
-Duration of the service, including travel and docı umentation time, which should be documented separately 42.
-Location of the person in care at the time of f rece eiving the service .
-A typed or legibly printed name, signature for or the e service provided and date of signature.
-ICD 10 code.44 Current procedural terminology (CPT) or He altho are Common Procedure Coding System (HCPCS) code. to, planned action steps by the provider or by the person in poration with other provider(s) and any update to the problem
+Required Progress Note Service Information

+- The type of service rendered - A narrative describing the service, including how the service addressed the person's behavioral health need (e.g., symptom, condition, diagnosis and/or risk factors). - The date that the service was provided to the beneficiary. - Duration of the service, including travel and documentation time, which should be documented separately 42. - Location of the person in care at the time of receiving the service43. - A typed or legibly printed name, signature for the service provided and date of signature. - ICD 10 code.44 - Current procedural terminology (CPT) or Healthcare Common Procedure Coding System (HCPCS) code.

+The plan, or next steps, including but not limited to, planned action steps by the provider or by the person in care, collaboration with the person in care, collaboration with other provider(s) and any update to the problem list as appropriate.